-There’s one sure-fire way to beat the cold of the British winter: a hearty dose of warming sunshine in the Caribbean.
+There’s one sure-fire way to beat the cold of the British winter: a hearty dose of warming sunshine on a winter Caribbean cruise.

 If you can tear yourself away from the beaches (and frankly, we don’t blame you if you can’t), visit Cockburn Town, Grand Turk’s main town.
 Stroll down Duke and Front streets and admire the 18th and 19th century Bermudian architecture.

-St Vincent is one of 32 islands that make up St Vincent and the Grenadines, an idyllic archipelago that, despite its many charms, has managed to remain relatively off the tourist radar.
-Its verdant landscape has everything a nature-lover could want: lush rainforests, cool caves, swaying palms and cascading waterfalls, many of which double as swimming holes.
+St Vincent's verdant landscape has everything a nature-lover could want: lush rainforests, cool caves, swaying palms and cascading waterfalls, many of which double as swimming holes.
 Explore it on the Waterfall and Coast shore experience, a fun and full day ashore that includes a visit to Dark View Falls, the Bat Cave and the Pirates of the Caribbean film set, plus a buffet lunch, coastal cruise and swim.

 Venture even further off the beaten track on a catamaran trip to the nearby island of Bequia, where you can snorkel the clear blue waters and relax on the soft sands of Princess Margaret Beach.

 Be sure to spend some time in the picturesque cruise port of St George’s, with its forts and French colonial-style buildings.
 Beach bums are in for a treat, too.
 Grand Anse, a two-mile stretch of pure white sand just around the bay from St George’s, is considered one of the most beautiful beaches in the Caribbean.